wojbrown/esds-github-sandbox/README.md

 ```
 `git push`: push commits in staging area into the 'master' repo

 Running `git push` will publish changes to the 'master' repo and prompt the user for their Github username and password.
-Rather than using the Github password that a user logs into their account with, Github requires a user's password to be a token for security reasons
+Rather than using the Github password that a user logs into their account with, Github requires a user's password to be a token for security reasons.
+For more information about generating an access token review [Generate Github Access Token](#Generate-Github-Access-Token)

 ```
 git push